A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation: Introduction

 \section{Introduction}

 \parbasic{The Electronic \Schrodinger{} Equation} A central problem in quantum mechanics involves solving the Electronic \Schrodinger{} Equation to compute the ground state energy and wavefunction of a molecule or material.
 This problem has manifold applications in chemistry, condensed matter physics, and materials science.
+However, solving the Electronic \Schrodinger{} Equation can be tricky: analytical solutions only exist for certain very simple problems; and numerical solutions must cope with the curse of dimensionality, due to the fact that the wavefunction's dimensionality grows linearly with the number of electrons.

-A standard computational approach to this problem is based on Variational Monte Carlo \citep{ceperley1986quantum, austin2012quantum, gubernatis2016quantum, foulkes2001quantum, needs2009continuum}: a particular variational objective is approximated via sampling, and the approximated objective is optimized over a family of wavefunctions, yielding an upper bound on the ground state energy.
-The heart of this method is the wavefunction family, also known as the ansatz; recent work has proposed using neural networks as a flexible ansatz, and has achieved very high quality results, which we now describe further.
+\parbasic{Variational Monte Carlo} A standard computational approach to this problem is based on Variational Monte Carlo \citep{ceperley1986quantum, austin2012quantum, gubernatis2016quantum, foulkes2001quantum, needs2009continuum}.
+Solving for the ground state is equivalent to finding the eigenfunction of the Hamiltonian corresponding to the smallest eigenvalue (energy); this problem can be posed as the minimization of a Rayleigh quotient.
+The issue is that both the numerator and denominator of the Rayleigh quotient correspond to very high dimensional integrals.
+Variational Monte Carlo approximates these integrals via sampling, and the approximated objective is optimized over a family of wavefunctions, yielding an upper bound on the ground state energy.
+The heart of this method is therefore the wavefunction family, also known as the ansatz: the more expressive the ansatz, the tighter the upper bound will be, yielding better approximations to the ground state energy.

+\parbasic{Neural Networks as the Ansatz} Recent work has proposed using neural networks as a flexible ansatz, and has achieved very high quality results.
+The network must be adapted to respect the properties of electronic wavefunctions -- particularly antisymmetry, as electrons are Fermions.
+Important examples of this type of ansatz are PauliNet \citep{hermann2020deep, schatzle2021convergence} and FermiNet \citep{pfau2020ab, spencer2020better}, both of which attain excellent ground state energies (e.g.~FermiNet achieves 99.8\% of the correlation energy for boron atoms).

+\parbasic{The Problem: Sampling Inefficiency} In order to be able to apply the Variational Monte Carlo formalism to the \ansatze{} just described, such as PauliNet or FermiNet, one must be able to sample from the densities corresponding to the wavefunctions given by their neural networks.
+In general, this is only possibly using Markov Chain Monte Carlo (MCMC) techniques such as Langevin Monte Carlo \citep{umrigar1993diffusion} or any of several variations.
+The issue with using such MCMC approaches to sampling is that they are inherently time-consuming: each sample is itself the solution of a stochastic differential equation as time goes to infinity.